-- 1. Services and treatment not prescribed by or under the direct supervision of a dentist, except in those states where dental hygienists are permitted to practice without supervision by a dentist.
-In these states, we will pay for eligible covered services provided by an authorized dental hygienist performing within the scope of his or her license and applicable state law; - 2.
-Services and treatment received from a dental or medical department maintained by or on behalf of an employer, mutual benefit association, labor union, trust, VA hospital or similar person or group; - 3.
-Services and treatment which are not dentally necessary or which do not meet generally accepted standards of dental practice. - 4.
-Telephone consultations; - 5.
-Any charges for failure to keep a scheduled appointment; - 6.
-Any services that are considered strictly cosmetic in nature including, but not limited to, charges for personalization or characterization of prosthetic appliances; - 7.
-Services related to the diagnosis and treatment of Temporomandibular Joint Dysfunction (TMD) unless determined to be medically necessary.
-Detailed coverage descriptions are available in the EOC under the medical benefit section for services that are available for all members if medical necessity criteria are met. - 8.
-Services or treatment provided as a result of intentionally self-inflicted injury or illness; - 9.
-Office infection control charges; - 10.
-Charges for copies of your records, charts or x-rays, or any costs associated with forwarding/mailing copies of your records, charts or x-rays; - 11.
-State or territorial taxes on dental services performed; - 12.
-Those submitted by a dentist, which is for the same services performed on the same date for the same member by another dentist;
+- 1. Services not Medically Necessary or not required in accordance with accepted standards of dental practice or applicable law are excluded. - 2.
+Services and treatment not prescribed by or under the direct supervision of a dentist, except in those states where dental hygienists are permitted to practice without supervision by a dentist are excluded.
+In these states, Hometown Health will pay for eligible covered services provided by an authorized dental hygienist performing within the scope of his or her license and applicable state law. - 3.
+Services and treatment received from a dental or medical department maintained by or on behalf of an employer, mutual benefit association, labor union, trust, VA Hospital or similar person or group are excluded. - 4.
+Telephone consultations are excluded. - 5.
+Any charges for failure to keep a scheduled appointment are excluded. - 6.
+Any services that are considered strictly cosmetic in nature including, but not limited to, charges for personalization or characterization of prosthetic appliances are excluded. - 7.
+Services related to the diagnosis and treatment of Temporomandibular Joint Dysfunction (TMD) are excluded unless determined to be Medically Necessary.
+Refer to the Oral Surgery, Dental Services and Temporomandibular Joint Disorder section (Chapter III, Part A, Item 18 Oral Surgery, Dental Services and Temporomandibular Joint Disorder) of this EOC for more information; - 8.
+Office infection control charges are excluded. - 9.
+Charges for copies of your records, charts or x-rays, or any costs associated with forwarding/ mailing copies of your records, charts or x-rays are excluded. - 10.
+State or territorial taxes on dental services performed are excluded. - 11.
+Those costs submitted by a dentist, which is for the same services performed on the same date for the same member by another dentist are excluded.